polaarbear/LambdaChat/README.md

 # Front-End
-The front end UI is incredibly rudimentary, just a bare-basics HTML project with minimal usage of Bootstrap mainly for buttons and the necessary pages to create and confirm an account, log-in, and send and receive messages.
-It could easily be replaced by a front-end JS framework of your choosing.
-The bulk of the useful code is in the JavaScript files.
+The front end UI is incredibly rudimentary, just a bare-basics HTML project with minimal usage of Bootstrap mainly for buttons.
+It contains the necessary HTML pages to create and confirm an account, log-in, and send and receive messages.
+They could easily be replaced by a front-end JS framework of your choosing.
+The bulk of the useful code here is in the JavaScript files.

 # Back-End
-The back end of this project is done in Node.js.
-It communicates to an AWS DynamoDB database to send and retrieve messages sent between users, and to allow users to look up available users to which they can send messages.
-Routing is handled by the AWS API Gateway Service
+The back end of this project runs on AWS Lambda and Node.js.
+Lambda communicates to an instance of AWS DynamoDB to send and retrieve messages between users, and to allow users to look up other users to which they can send messages.
+Routing is handled by the AWS API Gateway Service.

 # Setup
 There are several locations within the project that will need data edited before they are ready